 One similarity between Trump and Movie Patton would be the portrayal of Patton as very much Bipolar.
 He was probably ‘Manic Depressive’ in terms of that time.
 Both were spotty students at prestigious schools (though Patton was afflicted with dyslexia, an actual learning disability he overcame, showing some discipline and personal character).
 Both are only functional when attacking.
 Both are insulated from their mistakes by great personal wealth.

 Both loved media coverage of and yet bristled at the scrutiny that invites.
 Both earned the distinction of “Suspected Huge Fan of the Nazis” from the media in their time.

-Neither could simply shut up for any length of time.
-While Trump uses tweets Patton would simply act in an outrageous manner (sound familiar?) til the press couldn’t look away.
+Neither guy could simply shut up for any length of time.
+While Trump tweets crazy stuff in the middle of the night; Patton would simply act in an outrageous manner (sound familiar?) til the press couldn’t look away.